luhsra/hyperalloc-bench/artifact-eval/README.md

 ### SPEC CPU 2017

-The [SPEC benchmark suite](https://www.spec.org/cpu2017/) is not open source, and thus could not be included in this artifact.
+The [SPEC benchmark suite](https://www.spec.org/cpu2017/) is not open source, and thus could not be included in this public artifact.
 However, you can install it yourself and they have a discount for educational institutions.

 We have a single benchmark from this suite in the paper, the `blender` benchmark, in section 5.5.